 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-The Quartet’s multi-award-winning recordings include the late quartets by Beethoven which in 2006 won the Disc of the Year and Chamber Awards from BBC Music Magazine, a Gramophone Award and a Japanese Record Academy Award.
-Their recordings of the early and middle Beethoven quartets collected a Grammy, another Gramophone Award, a Chamber Music of America Award and two further awards from the Japanese Recording Academy.
+The quartet’s multi-award-winning recordings include the late quartets of Beethoven, which in 2006 won Disc of the Year and Chamber awards from BBC Music Magazine, a Gramophone Award and a Japanese Record Academy Award.
+The ensemble’s recordings of the early and middle Beethoven quartets collected a Grammy, another Gramophone Award, a Chamber Music of America Award and two further awards from the Japanese Recording Academy.

-The Takács Quartet was formed in 1975 at the Franz Liszt Academy in Budapest by Gabor Takács-Nagy, Károly Schranz, Gabor Ormai and András Fejér, while all four were students.
-It first received international attention in 1977, winning First Prize and the Critics’ Prize at the International String Quartet Competition in Evian, France.
-The Quartet also won the Gold Medal at the 1978 Portsmouth and Bordeaux Competitions and First Prizes at the Budapest International String Quartet Competition in 1978 and the Bratislava Competition in 1981.
-The Quartet made its North American debut tour in 1982.
-Edward Dusinberre has been first violinist of the Quartet since 1993.
+The Takács Quartet was formed in 1975 at the Franz Liszt Academy in Budapest by Gábor Takács-Nagy, Károly Schranz, Gábor Ormai and András Fejér, while all four were students.
+It first received international attention in 1977, winning First Prize and the Critics’ Prize at the International String Quartet Competition in Évian, France.
+The quartet also won the Gold Medal at the 1978 Portsmouth and Bordeaux Competitions and First Prizes at the Budapest International String Quartet Competition in 1978 and the Bratislava Competition in 1981.
+The quartet made its North American debut tour in 1982.
+Edward Dusinberre has been first violinist of the quartet since 1993.
 Violist Geraldine Walther replaced Roger Tapping in 2005, and Harumi Rhodes joined in 2018 upon the retirement of Károly Schranz.
+Richard O’Neill became the quartet’s violist in June 2020.
 Of the original ensemble András Fejér remains.
-In 2001 the Takács Quartet was awarded the Order of Merit of the Knight’s Cross of the Republic of Hungary, and in March of 2011 the Quartet was awarded the Order of Merit Commander’s Cross by the President of the Republic of Hungary.